spdk/spdk/doc/applications.md

 ### PCI address blacklist and whitelist {#cmd_arg_pci_blacklist_whitelist}

-Note that `-B` and `-W` cannot be used at the same time.

-If a blacklist is used all devices with the provided PCI address will be ignored.
-If a whitelist is used only those devices will be probed.
-You can used `-B` or `-W` more than once to add more than one device to list.
+If blacklist is used, then all devices with the provided PCI address will be ignored.
+If a whitelist is used, only whitelisted devices will be probed.
+`-B` or `-W` can be used more than once, but cannot be mixed together.
+That is, `-B` and `-W` cannot be used at the same time.

+### Unlink hugepage files after initialization {#cmd_arg_huge_unlink}

+By default, each DPDK-based application tries to remove any orphaned hugetlbfs files during its initialization.
+This option removes hugetlbfs files of the current process as soon as they're created, but is not compatible with `--shm-id`.

-### Debug log flags {#cmd_arg_debug_log_flags}
+### Debug log {#cmd_arg_debug_log_flags}

-Use a comma separated list of flags or use `-L all` to enable all debug flags.
-Run SPDK application with `-h` to get a list of all valid flags.
-Debug flags are only available in debug builds of SPDK.
+Enable a specific debug log type.
+This option can be used more than once.
+A list of all available types is provided in the `--help` output, with `--traceflag all` enabling all of them.
+Debug logs are only available in debug builds of SPDK.

 ## CPU mask {#cpu_mask}